mifumagalli/mypython/ifu/README_muse_pipeline.md

 Typical failures arise if not all calibrations are included or if Raw data are missing.
 Also there are problems with old calibrations.

-At the end, there should be a IMAGE_FOV and DATACUBE_FINAL for each science exposure in Proc.
+At the end, there should be a IMAGE_FOV, a pixel table, and DATACUBE_FINAL for each science exposure in Proc.
 Check if they look ok.

 A. ESO REDUCTION
 ----------------